 Arrange Bedding Flats

-Once your containers are clean and dry, place them in bedding flats.
+Once your containers for starting seeds indoors are clean and dry, place them in bedding flats.
 These are usually square or rectangular containers that look like the cardboard flat that soda cases come in.
 Some have holes and some don’t.
 I use the ones without holes as I want to retain some moisture.
 Line everything up so you can fit as many as possible.

 Fill Starter Pots